Graph Kernels: A Survey: Experimental Comparison

 As mentioned above, the majority of graph kernels can handle graphs that are either unlabeled or contain discrete node labels.
 On the other hand, the number of graph kernels that can handle graphs that contain continuous vertex attributes is limited.
 Moreover, most of these kernels do not scale even to relatively small datasets.
-Tables~\ref{tab:results_attributed} and~\ref{tab:runtimes_attributed} illustrate average prediction accuracies and average runtimes of $5$ graph kernels on datasets that contain node-attributed graphs.
+Tables~\ref{tab:results_attributed} and~\ref{tab:runtimes_attributed} illustrate average prediction accuracies and average runtimes of graph kernels and GNNs on datasets that contain node-attributed graphs.
 Note that although the graphs of some of these datasets contain discrete node labels, we did not take these discrete labels into account since our main aim was to evaluate the ability of the kernels to properly handle continuous node attributes.
+GIN is the best-performing approach also in this set of experiments, while GNNs generally outperform graph kernels.
 GH is the best-performing kernel since it outperforms all the other kernels on all datasets.
-Interestingly, on PROTEINS\_full, it outperforms the other kernels by wide margins.
+Furthermore, GH outperforms $2$ out of the $4$ GNNs (DGCNN and GraphSAGE).
 GH is followed by ML and PK in terms of performance in that order.
-ML yields average accuracies comparable to those of GH on most datasets, while PK is less competitive.
 One of the most striking findings of this set of experiments is that the SP kernel did not manage to compute the kernel matrix even on a single dataset within one day, while the SM kernel finished its computations within one day only on the BZR dataset on which it was outperformed by GH and ML.
+The $4$ GNNs yielded in most cases high levels of accuracy.
+However, some GNNs failed to produce competitive results on some datasets.
+For instance, DGCNN achieved an average accuracy of $53.7\%$ on SYNTHETICnew, while GraphSAGE yielded an average accuracy of $51.3\%$ on Synthie.
+This might be due to the neighborhood aggregation mechanisms or readout functions employed by these models.

 In terms of running time, PK is the most efficient kernel since it handled all datasets in less than two minutes.
 GH and ML are much slower than PK on all datasets.
-For instance, the average computation time of ML and GH was greater than $4$ hours and $5$ hours on PROTEINS\_full, respectively.
+For instance, the average computation time of ML and GH was greater than $2$ hours and $3$ hours on PROTEINS\_full, respectively.
 The SP and SM kernels, as already discussed, are very expensive in terms of running time, and hence, their usefulness in real-world problems is limited.